MicrosoftDocs/azure-docs/articles/site-recovery/site-recovery-runbook-automation.md

 ### Using complex variable to store more information

 Consider a scenario where you want just one script to turn on a public IP on specific VMs Another example would be to apply different NSGs on different virtual machines (not all).
 This script should be reusable for any other recovery plan.
-Each recovery plan can have variable number of virtual machines (example, a sharepoint recovery has two front ends, a simple LOB application has only 1 front end).
-For this, it is impossible to separate variables per recovery plan.
-Here we create a [complex variable](https://msdn.microsoft.com/library/dn913767.aspx?f=255&MSPPError=-2147217396) in the Azure Automation account assets, by specifying multiple values.
-For this, you will need the Azure powershell
+Each recovery plan can have variable number of virtual machines (example, a sharepoint recovery has two front ends, a simple LOB application has only one front end).
+To achieve this result, it is impossible to create separate variables per recovery plan.
+Here we use a new technique and create a [complex variable](https://msdn.microsoft.com/library/dn913767.aspx?f=255&MSPPError=-2147217396) in the Azure Automation account assets, by specifying multiple values.
+You need the Azure powershell to execute the following steps.

 1. On the Azure powershell login to your subscription.